-With winter quickly approaching, we’re eyeing our current worn-out pair of boots.
-And before the season is fully underway, it may be time for you to consider a new pair too.
-Ones that are undeniably warm — and totally waterproof, whether it’s raining cats and dogs or blizzarding.
+With winter fully underway, we’re eyeing our current worn-out pair of boots.
+Yep, it may be time for you to consider a new pair too.
+Like ones that are undeniably warm — and totally waterproof, whether it’s raining cats and dogs or blizzarding.
 We checked in with Skimm HQ to get some truly reliable recs and dove into customer reviews to make sure you invest in the best pair possible.
 Lace up, we’re going shopping.

 Also made of waterproof leather and suede, this pair gives you a bit more leg coverage for walking through seriously snowy terrain.
 They’ve got the same microfleece lining and faux-fur collar too.
 Pssst...lots of Skimm HQ’rs ordered one full size up to get the right fit.
 To account for thicker socks and to be able to slip ‘em on and off with ease, we suggest doing the same. ($149.95+, Amazon)